Twoism: Reception

-Andy Beta of Pitchfork describes how the EP features prescient, beanie-nodding beats and highlights the complexity of certain tracks like "Basefree," with a surging bass throb and intense hyper-beat.
-However, it also notes limitations due to the cassette-only format, with some tracks having distorted and fuzzy elements that muddy the overall effect.
-The review suggests that the music has a strange ecstasy in the vocals and a melancholic feel in some parts.
-Overall, the review portrays the music as complex and mature, with certain sonic qualities that stand out, but also with some limitations in terms of sonic clarity.
+Andy Beta of Pitchfork wrote that the EP features "prescient, beanie-nodding beats", highlighting the complexity of certain tracks like "Basefree," with its "surging bass throb" and "intense hyper-beat."
+However, he notes limitations due to the cassette-only format, with some tracks having "distorted and fuzzy" elements, "muddying the overall effect."

-AllMusic said of the reissue, "Excepting only the rigid drum monster "Basefree" (which sounds a bit like Aphex Twin circa 1992), Twoism features the same exquisitely spooky, textured emotronica that fans will want to hear, all at as high a level as the brilliant Music Has the Right to Children to boot."
+AllMusic said of the reissue, "excepting only the rigid drum monster 'Basefree' (which sounds a bit like Aphex Twin circa 1992), Twoism features the same exquisitely spooky, textured emotronica that fans will want to hear, all at as high a level as the brilliant Music Has the Right to Children to boot."

-Benjamin Bland writing for Drowned in Sound describes the EP as a charming and youthful record consisting of eight tracks of ambient techno, showcasing the band's early musical vision.
-It highlights the absence of the heavy darkness present in their later work and the uniqueness of each track.
-Noting how the EP is seen as a sonically incomplete yet fascinating glimpse into Boards of Canada's early style, shedding light on their musical evolution over time.
+Benjamin Bland, writing for Drowned in Sound, describes the EP as a "charming" and "youthful" record consisting of eight tracks of "ambient techno" showcasing the band's early musical vision.
+He notes that the EP is a "sonically incomplete" yet fascinating glimpse into Boards of Canada's early style, shedding light on their musical evolution over time.

 Track listing

-All tracks written by Michael Sandison and Marcus Eoin, except 'Melissa Juice' co-written by Chris Horne.
+All tracks written by Michael Sandison and Marcus Eoin, except "Melissa Juice" co-written by Chris Horne.